CORONAVIRUS: Latest updates here.

 Enjoyed the FIndlay Marathon Center of the Performing Arts show .
 The energy was strong and cast impressive.
 Overall the audience had fun with the cast.
 Matt Scheil and his tap dancing was impressive and a joy to witness from our 2nd row seating.
 I will agree with another review that it was loud, and at times lyrics were hard to make out- wasn't sure if it was the venues' acoustics or the sound "man".
 I don't agree Rogelio was "screaming" though,- a little fine tuning may be necessary , but we enjoyed the energy and musicianship.
 The vocals were fabulous.
 Someone stated endings were "predictable" , we enjoyed the vocalists sharing their amazing vocal range- we enjoyed the show.

 Help your fellow New Haven Theater visitors by leaving the first review.
 Everyone will love you for it, we promise!Write a review now

 Sound good to you?
 Share this page on social media and let your friends know about Postmodern Jukebox at College Street Music Hall.

 I want email news and updates for events in my area!
 Read how we protect your data.

-Please note: The term College Street Music Hall as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the College Street Music Hall and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the College Street Music Hall and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term College Street Music Hall and/or Postmodern Jukebox as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the College Street Music Hall and/or Postmodern Jukebox and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the College Street Music Hall and/or Postmodern Jukebox and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.